 Heureka, The Finnish Science Centre

-Heureka, the Finnish Science Centre is a lively exhibition centre for people of all ages.
-At Heureka you can experience and learn about science and technology in an exciting hands-on environment.
+A science centre is a cultural and educational institution that explains science in an inspiring and understandable way, enhances the motivation of students, deepens the learning experience and influences the attitudes of parents and the career choices of young people.
 Besides the main exhibition, we have changing exhibitions on various themes.
 Heureka’s exhibitions also extend outdoors.
 Science park Galilei is open during summer.
 Alongside the interactive exhibits, visitors can also get breathtaking experiences in Heureka planetarium, which primarily shows planetarium films with astronomy theme.
 Everything at Heureka is in Finnish, Swedish and English and partly in Russian and Estonian.
 Heureka, located in Tikkurila, Vantaa, opened its doors to the public in 1989 and is now open year-round.
 Heureka has averaged close to 300 000 visitors per year and is one of Finland's most popular leisure centers.

 Heureka’s mission statement

 - We share the joy of discovery